Brazilian Butt Lift

-Now so far as recovery recovery.
-First day hurts like sink.
+Now so far as recovery goes.
+First day hurts.
 On the first night you’ll be wondering why you did it.
 It really hurts.
 It’s throbbing, achy, bruising kind of pain.

 The only thing we’re judging by is that you don’t have additional swelling with that activities or when taking the garment off.

 It will take three months for you to have your best look.
 Nobody looks their best at one month.
 Everybody looks better at two months than one month.
 So you just have to let those areas heal.